The Walls, Hadrian's and Antonine

 There are many, no, more than many, books, of various accuracy and opinion about Hadrian's Wall, but, unless you are really Obsessive/Compulsive, they all seem to have too much information.
 The Wikipedia web site, link above, has a nice precis.

 A precis of the precis: Started in 122 AD , during Hadrian's reign, and runs 84 miles long across Britania, from River Tine at North Sea end (Wallsend-Firth of Forth) to Bowness on Solway at the Irish Sea end.
-Stone of turf wall (varied with time and section), V shaped ditch to its north, a military road and the Vallum, an earthwork ditch with parallel mounds to its south, the entire langth studded garrisoned forts, mile castles, and turrets (no position out of sight from the next).
+Stone or turf wall (varied with time and section), V shaped ditch to its north, a military road and the Vallum, an earthwork ditch with parallel mounds to its south, the entire langth studded with garrisoned forts, mile castles, and turrets (no position out of sight from the next).

 The garrisons were originally expected to be formed and maintained at locations behind the Wall, but, while the system was still under construction, it was decided to move their forts right up to the Wall.
 Traffic and trade with the Caledonians north of the wall was controlled by Roman garrison troops at defended north facing gates of their forts along the Wall.